History of Kannur

-The Early Period
+Early history

 The earliest evidence of human habitation in the district are rock-cut caves and megalithic burial sites of the Neolithic age.
 The Taliparamba-Kannur-Thalassery area abounds in rock-cut caves, dolmens, burial stone circles and menhirs, all of megalith.
 Ezhimala was the headquarters of a powerful kingdom namely Mushika dynasty in the ancient period.
 Later Kannur was the capital of the Kolattiri Rajas, whose kingdom had trading relations with Arabia and Persia in the 12th century and 13th centuries.
 In his book on travels (Il Milione), Marco Polo recounts his visit to the area in the mid 1290s.
 Other visitors included Faxian, the Buddhist pilgrim and Ibn Batuta, writer and historian of Tangiers.

-It is said that the ships of Solomon had anchored along the coasts of Kannur to collect timber for building the Temple of the Lord.
+A popular legend holds that the ships of Solomon had anchored along the coasts of Kannur to collect teak for building the Temple of the Lord.
 Kannur also finds mention as Naura in the Periplus of the Erythraean Sea, a Greek work of great antiquity.

 North Malabar was the seat of powerful kingdom based at Ezhimala in the Sangam period (1st-5th century CE).
 The ancient port of Naura, which is mentioned in the Periplus of the Erythraean Sea as a port somewhere north of Muziris is identified with Kannur.
 The kingdom of Ezhimala had jurisdiction over two Nadus - The coastal Poozhinadu and the hilly eastern Karkanadu.
 According to the works of Sangam literature, Poozhinadu consisted much of the coastal belt between Mangalore and Kozhikode.
 Karkanadu consisted of Wayanad-Gudalur hilly region with parts of Kodagu (Coorg).
 It is said that Nannan, the most renowned ruler of Ezhimala dynasty, took refuge at Wayanad hills in the 5th century CE when he was lost to Cheras, just before his execution in a battle, according to the Sangam works.